Good – you’re here. You’re a details person. We like that!

 How long is ATC training and where will I be based?

 The locations for on-the-job training vary for each course, however these locations typically include Palmerston North, Ohakea, Napier and New Plymouth Towers.
 Occasionally Dunedin and Nelson may also be used as on-the-job training locations.
 Students are advised of the training locations during their initial training course.
+While we take your preferences into consideration, you must be flexible and have the ability to relocate.

 If you are accepted you will be expected to find your own accommodation.
 There may be others also starting the course at the same time who might be looking for a flatmate.